Where are you on the path towards choosing your major?

 - Attend the Major/Minor Expo, held every Winter semester.

-- Work through Major 101, our online workshop on choosing a major.
+- Work through Concentration 101, our online workshop on choosing a major.

 - Use the 4 worksheets on choosing a major for your own reflection and to begin a conversation with your advisor.